Sedentary Lifestyle Health Risks and How to Reverse - Dr. Axe

 This becomes especially important in older adults, who are already losing muscle mass and bone strength.

-6. Increased Risk of Cancer
+6. Increased risk of cancer

 The kicker with a sedentary lifestyle is that even if you exercise regularly, it might not be enough to combat all those hours you spend sitting at work or in the car.
 A review in the Journal of the National Cancer Institute analyzed 43 studies, totaling about 4 million people, that dealt with people’s sitting behavior and their incidences of cancer.